Education in Ethiopia: 1900s history

 The ESR criticized the education system's focus on preparing students for the next level of academic study and on the completion of rigid qualifying examinations.
 Also criticized was the government's lack of concern for the young people who dropped out before learning marketable skills, a situation that contributed to unemployment.
 The report stated that, by contrast, "The recommended system would provide a self-contained program at each level that would be terminal for most students."
 The report was not published until February 1974, which gave time for rumours to generate opposition among students, parents, and the teachers' union to the ESR recommendations.
 Most resented what they considered the removal of education from its elite position.
 Many teachers also feared salary reductions.
 Strikes and widespread disturbances ensued, and the education crisis became a contributing factor in the imperial regime's fall later that year.

 With the beginning of the Ethiopian Revolution in 1974, the name of the university was changed to Addis Ababa University (AAU).
 By 1974, despite efforts by the government to improve the situation, less than 10 percent of the total population was literate.
-The national literacy campaign began in early 1975 when the government mobilized more than 60,000 students and teachers, sending them all over the country for two-year terms of service.
-Most critics however saw this as the government's way to silence rising opposition while at the same time creating a network of government spies in the rural areas.
-Generally the campaign to increase literacy remained illusive even though government reports showed improvements.
+The Derg launched two major initiatives to address illiteracy.
+The first was the Zämäča (December 1974 – July 1976), formally known as the Development through Cooperation, Enlightenment, and Work Campaign, which mobilised approximately 60,000 students and teachers and sent them to around 430 rural localities across the country.
+Out of 756,200 persons registered for literacy instruction, 158,065 completed the full programme.
+The campaign was abandoned in July 1976 following unrest among participants demanding implementation of land reform.
+Many critics also regarded it as a means of removing organised student opposition from urban centres.Kiflu Tadesse writes that Ethiopia copied literacy campaigns and related state-building measures of Siad Barre in Somalia.

+Building on this experience, the government launched the Ethiopian National Literacy Campaign (ENLC) in July 1979, which ran until 1991.
+Conducted in 15 Ethiopian languages covering the mother tongues of more than 90 percent of the population, many of which had textbooks produced for the first time, the ENLC registered over 18 million participants.
+By August 1986 the national literacy rate had risen from approximately 7 percent in 1973 to 62.4 percent, with urban literacy reaching 84.5 percent and rural literacy 59.6 percent.
+The campaign won UNESCO's International Reading Association Literacy Prize.
+However, the gains were not consolidated: by the 1994 census, only 23.4 percent of the population aged 10 and over were recorded as literate, showing the impact of rapid population growth, civil war and the collapse of the campaign infrastructure after 1991.